Approaching the quantum limit of energy resolution in animal magnetoreception: Global ER MAP for biological magnetoreception

 The magnetite mechanism, and even more so the CPF measurement appear to be more \enquote{classical}, which is probably not surprising.
 Nevertheless, the ER of the magnetite mechanism stands at the level of $10^6\hbar$, which is not too far from the quantum limit.
-As interactions of magnetized materials with the magnetic field are at their core quantum, one could imagine pushing the magnetite mechanism closer to the quantum limit with biomimetic engineering.
+As interactions of magnetized materials with the magnetic field are at their core quantum, the prospect of pushing the magnetite mechanism closer to the quantum limit with biomimetic engineering seems reasonable.